 Promixx is a handheld blender for protein shakes that was designed with those who are constantly on the go in mind.
 This is the perfect choice if you don’t have a lot of counter space.
 The Promixx is also really easy to clean – simply add water and a drop of dish detergent and mix.

 It weighs less than a pound and is powered by two AAA batteries.
 The Promixx holds 600 ml of liquid.
 Be careful using ice with the Promixx.
 It may be handle small amounts, but it won’t handle it as well as the electric single serve and countertop blenders for protein shakes.

-The Tornado Portable Mixer is a handheld blender similar to the Promixx.
+The Tornado Portable Protein Shake Blender is a handheld blender similar to the Promixx.
 It’s made of stainless steel so regardless of whether you use it a few times a week or daily it’s sure to last.